omatviiv/styleagnostic-input/README.md

 testing more convenient isolated and focused on specific aspect of the component.

+## Webpack bundle analyzer
+There is no need for bundle analyzer because there is no bundle.
+Webpack is present here only for demo application which is only intended for local development and its newer deployed anywhere.
+It is just demo/index.tsx which is included into demo tagged npm version but it is provided as is without any additional processing.

+And same thing with ensuring that test files don't go into bundle - nothing to ensure because there is no deployable bundle.

 # Demo application webpack setup notes
 As `demo/index.tsx` is reserved for the isolated default demo component for ability to share default demo into some consolidated components demo web app